 I’m a scientist by trade and a writer by necessity.
 I have hypergraphia.
 My non-fiction has been published in White Dragon Magazine, Bike Reader, The Right Times and 3rd Stone, amongst others.
 I was a regular contributor to CityCycling.

 In 2010 my flash piece Big Brother, Little Sister made the final twenty in the Campaign For Real Fear.
-In 2011 I sold my first story, What the Water Gave Her, to Dagan Books for their Fish anthology, and I’ve been hard at work ever since.
-Despite my ambition to put it to work, the hypergraphia is less helpful than you would imagine.
+In 2011, I sold my first story, What the Water Gave Her, to Dagan Books for their Fish anthology.
+It has been an ongoing struggle to find more time to write seriously ever since.
+Despite my ambition to put it to work, the hypergraphia is less helpful than you might imagine.

 Why “ravenbait” though?